Home Healthcare IT Women's Health Care Market Size to Surge at 14% CAGR, Projected to Reach USD 2450 Million

 North America to Dominate the Women’s Health Care Market during the Forecast Period

-North America dominates the women’s health care market as the region is supported by the increasing aging women population, the growing prevalence of diseases like postmenopausal osteoporosis, the increasing median age of first-time pregnancies, and increased healthcare spending in the US and Canada.
-According to the National Osteoporosis Foundation, of the estimated 10 million Americans with osteoporosis, about eight million, or 80%, are women.
+North America dominates the market for women’s health care as the region is supported by the increasing aging women population, the growing prevalence of diseases like postmenopausal osteoporosis, the increasing median age of first-time pregnancies, and increased healthcare spending in the US and Canada.

 Estrogen, a hormone in women that protects bones, decreases sharply when women reach menopause, which can cause bone loss.
 Therefore, the chance of developing osteoporosis increases as women reach menopause.
 Also, the high awareness and understanding regarding the use of contraceptives and sex education among women and the easy access to modern contraception as compared to developing countries propel market growth in this region.
 Besides, the local presence of key players, high disposable income, and lifestyle changes accelerate regional market growth.